sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = About Premium =
 A premium subscription will allow you to activate all premium extensions for one single subscription price.
 These premium extensions can communicate with The SEO Framework's API server to provide extra functionality.
 This added functionality is optional and its usage differs per extension.
 As long as the subscription is active, you're allowed to use all premium extensions.
 When the subscription expires or is deactivated, the premium extensions will be deactivated.
+TODO make this true.

-> <strong>Read carefully:</strong><br>
+> <strong>The premium software is Open Source:</strong><br>
 > This plugin and all extensions within are open source.
 This means they can be easily altered and shared.<br>
 > If you've acquired extensions for The SEO Framework from outside your WordPress Dashboard or WordPress.org, they could contain malware.
 >